-In many churches the Our Father (“The Lord’s Prayer”) is said slightly differently.
-Some (e.g., the Catholic and Orthodox) conclude with the prayer for deliverance from evil, while others (mostly Protestant) go on to say, “for yours is the kingdom and the power and the glory” before saying “Amen.”
-This seems strange.
-Are some churches subtracting this phrase from Jesus’ prayer, or are others adding to it?
+In many churches, the Our Father (“The Lord’s Prayer”) is said slightly differently.
+Some (e.g., the Catholic and Orthodox) conclude with the prayer for deliverance from evil, while others (mostly Protestant) go on to say, “For Yours is the kingdom and the power and the glory forever” before saying “Amen.”
+Indeed, this follows from Matthew 6:13 (cf. KJV, NASB).
+So, are some churches subtracting this phrase from Jesus’ prayer, or are others adding to it?
 Neither seem to be good ideas for Christians (e.g., Dt.
 4:2, 12:21; Prov.
 30:6; Rev. 22:19).

-ironically, what might at first seemed like an illegitimate subtraction from the Word of God due to Church tradition is actually more faithful to both.
-In fact, the truth was better preserved by oral rather than written tradition (contrary to the claims of many Protestant polemicists).
-Although they have corrected the error in many of their Bible translations, though, it seems the Protestant tradition(!) of adding the phrase to the Lord’s Prayer may take a bit more time to overcome.
+Ironically, what might at first seem to Protestants as an illegitimate subtraction from the Word of God due to Church tradition is actually more faithful to both.
+Contrary to Protestant fears, the truth in this case was better preserved by Church tradition than Bible translation.
+Although Protestants have corrected many of their modern Bible translations, it seems their tradition(!) of adding a Catholic doxology to the scriptural Lord’s Prayer may take a bit more time to overcome.

 NOTE: A minority view exists among biblical scholars which holds that it was actually the minority (Alexandrian) text that was corrupted early and that the majority (Byzantine) text tradition is more accurate to the original writings.
 Although the evidence above can be explained according to this model, it is nevertheless a fact that the manuscript tradition best reflects the Church’s tradition.